krisnasirait/LeetCode-Challange/README.md

-# LeetCode-Challanges
+# LeetCode-Challenges
-Compilation of LeetCode coding challanges
+Compilation of LeetCode coding challenges

-These coding challanges are based from LeetCode website, and all the solution were made originally by me
+These coding challenges are based from LeetCode website, and all the solution were made originally by me